1109akshatverma/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

     - **Snowflake Password:** <inject key="SnowFlake Password" enableCopy="false" />

-    **Note: If you encounter any issues connecting to Snowflake using the credentials from the environment details, please use the backup credentials provided below.**
+    >**Note:** If you experience any issues connecting to Snowflake with the credentials above, please use the backup credentials provided below.

     - **Snowflake Username:** SNOWFLAKE_BACKUP